EdDaWord/Angular2vsReactRedux/README.md

 #### Single Source of Truth
 - The whole state of your app is stored in a single object tree inside a single store.
-- The only way to change the state tree is to emit an action (an obj which describes what happened)
+- The only way to change the state tree is to emit an action (an obj which describes what happened).
 - The way these actions transform the state tree is via pure reducers which you write.
 ```
 {